 ADMISSION TO THE FACILITY

 An officer will inventory your personal property and place it in the inmate property room.
-If you had $1.00 or more, your money was deposited into your Inmate Trust Fund Account.
+If you had $1.00 or more, your money was deposited into your Inmate Trust Fund Account through the Booking Kiosk.
 You can make deductions from your account for commissary purchases.
 Deductions can also be made for medical co-pays, medications, lost or damaged County property etc. You are required to wear a jail uniform.
 Inmates are allowed to possess dentures, prescription eyeglasses or contacts, and similar devices if these items do not compromise the security, safety or order of the Caldwell County Detention Center.
-Contact lens refills sealed and new in the box, or prescription glasses can also be brought to the facility by your family.
+Contact lens refills sealed and new in the box, or prescription glasses has to be approved by the Captain or the Lieutenant.
 Anything other than eye wear, the Jail Medical Services shall determine any special medical needs on a case by case basis.

 INMATE TELEPHONE SYSTEM

-If your family experiences poor service or a phone number is blocked for no apparent reason, your family should contact Correctional Billing Services toll-free at 1-800-844-6591or Customer_service@correctionalbillingservices.com.
+If your family experiences poor service or a phone number is blocked for no apparent reason, your family should contact ICSOULUTIONS.com or call the Customer Carew at 1-888-506-8407.The telephone provider is ICSOLUTIONS.
 You are encouraged to send a letter by U.S. Mail rather than using the inmate telephone system.
 All telephone charges are consistent with N. C. Utilities Commission regulations.

 All inmates will be properly dressed with the uniform all the way on and buttoned up correctly.
 Do not wear them down around your waist or roll up the pants legs.
 All inmates will button up the front of the jump suit if they have a t-shirt on or not.